rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.8.0.txt

 bug fixes
 - stop the INSTALL file from being installed in the wrong place by the Debian packages.
-- ensure the broker can be uninstalled and/or upgraded when plugins have been used.

 enhancements
 - source rpm (.src.rpm) packages are now available